 Any or all of the materials and manufactured articles supplied by the Contractor for use on any of the Works throughout this Contract shall be subject in advance to tests as may be specified in the relevant Standard Specification as may from time to time be deemed necessary by the Engineer.
 Samples of all such materials and manufactured articles, together with all the necessary labour, materials, plant and apparatus for sampling and for carrying out of tests on the site on all such materials and manufactured articles shall be supplied by the Contractor at his own expenses.
-For all goods to be supplied including pipes, fittings valves, meters etc., factory and site Acceptance Inspection and Tests will be carried out.
-In addition, 3rd party independent inspection and testing will be carried out as directed by the Engineer.
-The cost of this has been allowed for in the Preliminary and General Bill.
+The cost of special tests ordered by the Engineer to be carried out by an independent person at a place other than the site or place of manufacture or fabrication shall be borne by the Contractor.